 The only additional activity fees are for campers who choose to have horse riding instruction on a daily basis (details on this page) and our Fly-fishing clinic.

 Whether you come for one week, two weeks or longer you will participate in a large number of activities.
-As a camper you will have a lot of choice in what you do at Camp Hidden Meadows.

 White Water Rafting

 White Water Rafting Trips are for campers ages 12 or older.
 There is no additional fee for this trip.
 This is a day trip which involves traveling to the New River Gorge for the best rafting on the east coast.
 One week participants go on one rafting trip.
 Two week campers participate in one trip (not two) during their time at camp.
 Three and four week campers raft twice.
 Campers staying multiple week may register an additional rafting trip for a fee of $110

 One, Two, Three or Four Week Sessions.
 Which should I choose?